1990 Back Bay, Massachusetts, train collision: Investigation

 The NTSB investigation focused on the operation of the Night Owl.
 Two crewmen had been in the cab of the lead locomotive: Willis E. Copeland, the engineer, and Richard Abramson, an apprentice engineer.
 Abramson was operating the locomotive under Copeland's supervision "for the entire trip."

 Copeland had worked in the railroad industry since 1957 and as an engineer since 1969.
 As a road foreman for Amtrak in 1979, he ignored several stop signals and almost reached an open drawbridge at Pelham Bay.
 Only an automatic derailer prevented a more serious accident.
 Amtrak fired Copeland over the incident, but he was rehired in 1983.
 In March 1990 the Metro-North Railroad banned Copeland from its territory for life (with the exception of its trackage within New Haven Union Station) after "twice running through temporary stop signs set up to protect railroad employees working on an adjacent tracks."
 Abramson had joined Amtrak as a ticket clerk in 1973 and entered the engineer training program in early 1990.
 He had made two round-trips over the territory as part of his training program.
 Copeland was personally acquainted with Abramson but had supervised other apprentice engineers.

 Review of the train event recorder showed that the Night Owl had exceeded the maximum authorized speed of 100 mph, apparently to make up for lost time between New Haven and Boston.
-Copeland claimed that he instructed Abamson to begin braking at Ruggles station, approximately 1 mi from Back Bay, that the train failed to slow normally upon brake application, and that emergency braking was applied before the train entered the tunnel.
+Copeland claimed that he instructed Abramson to begin braking at Ruggles station, approximately 1 mi from Back Bay, that the train failed to slow normally upon brake application, and that emergency braking was applied before the train entered the tunnel.
 Data from the recorder did not substantiate this (braking was not initiated until shortly before the train entered the tunnel, and emergency braking a mere 480 feet - less than four seconds of travel time - before reaching the point of derailment), and in the view of the NTSB even if the Night Owl had begun braking at that point it would still have been going too fast when it reached the curve.
 Any speed over 59 mph would have led to the derailment and subsequent collision.
 When it entered the Back Bay tunnel, the Night Owl was still traveling at 103 mph, and slowed only to 76 mph before the recorder ceased to function.

 Given the involvement of Abramson, the NTSB reviewed Amtrak's locomotive engineer training program and pinpointed several areas for improvement: